lucky-luk3/Forense/Windows/readme.md

 ```
 * Print registry key &rarr; printkey -K 'ControlSet001\Services\HiddenService'
 * Kernel modules &rarr; modules | grep bad.sys
-* Cliboard data &rarr; clipboard
+* Clipboard data &rarr; clipboard
-    * If file is coppied to clipboard, not all document are in the clipboard, with -v option, it's possible to see the full path of the file.
+    * If file is copied to clipboard, not all document are in the clipboard, with -v option, it's possible to see the full path of the file.
 * Master File Table &rarr; mftparser
    * for capture data streams it's necessary &rarr; --output-file=mftverbose.txt –D mftoutput